-This course presents advanced principles of pharmacology, including both the pharmacotherapeutics and pharmacokinetics of selected drug groups and their clinical application.
-It is designed to build upon the understanding of pathophysiological mechanisms of disease processes and holistic health assessment, and to provide the foundation for clinical competency in therapeutic drug prescription and administration.
-Emphasis is placed on developing knowledge and aptitudes in safely and effectively assessing, diagnosing, and treating common health alterations, and the related professional, ethical and legal issues in prescriptive practice.
 Synthesis and application of pharmacological principles will also be integrated within the clinical practice experience.
 Pre-requisite: BIOL 550 or NURS 560.

-NURS 617 Therapeutic Modalities for APNs sem. hrs.
-5 This course introduces various therapuetic modalities for the treatment of individuals, groups, and families with psychiatric problems.
-Theoretical foundations of treatment modalities are emphasized.
+NURS 617 Therapeutic Modalities for APNs

+This course introduces various therapuetic modalities for the treatment of individuals, groups, and families with psychiatric problems.
+Theoretical foundations of treatment modailities are emphasized.
 Further emphasis is placed on utilizing evidence-based practice strategies for selecting appropriate therapeutic modalities for patient or family-centered care.
 This course includes 120 hours of practicum experiences.

-621 EBP I 2 sem. hrs This course offers the opportunity to develop and/or revise nursing clinical practice or protocols based on scientific rigorous empirical and qualitative evidence.
+621 EBP I

+This course offers the opportunity to develop and/or revise nursing clinical practice or protocols based on scientific rigorous empirical and qualitative evidence.
 Includes actual implementation of the proposed change.

-NURS 622 EBP II 1 sem. hr.
+NURS 622 EBP II

 A continuation of NURS 621.

+NURS 624 EBP III A continuation of NURS 622.